sntakirutimana72/Bookstore/README.md

-# React App Template
+# Bookstore

-A React app template that consists of linter configurations and other additional boilerplate code.
-Built with HTML5, CSS, JavaScript &amp; React.
+An app that displays book management records and their respective categories.
+Built with HTML5, CSS3, and React.

 ## Built With